OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/mstg-restructuring.md

 - For iOS: an iOS device (preferably jailbroken).
 A MacBook is recommended but not mandatory.
 - For Android: an Android device is highly recommended (preferably rooted).
 However for many tasks you can use the emulator.

+The MSTG is hosted in GitHub and can easily be edited by anyone, just a Github account is needed and knowledge on how to create a pull request.

 ## Outcomes